bghira/SimpleTuner/README.md

 Kolors support is almost as deep as SDXL, minus ControlNet training support.

+### Legacy Stable Diffusion models

+RunwayML's SD 1.5 and StabilityAI's SD 2.x are both trainable under the `legacy` designation.

 ---

 ## Hardware Requirements

-EMA (exponential moving average) weights are a memory-heavy affair, but provide fantastic results at the end of training.
-Options like `--ema_cpu_only` can improve this situation by loading EMA weights onto the CPU and then keeping them there.

-Without EMA, more care must be taken not to drastically change the model leading to "catastrophic forgetting" through the use of regularisation data.

-### GPU vendors
+### NVIDIA

-- NVIDIA - pretty much anything 3090 and up is a safe bet.
+Pretty much anything 3090 and up is a safe bet.
 YMMV.

+### AMD

-- AMD - SDXL LoRA and UNet are verified working on a 7900 XTX 24GB.
-Lacking `xformers`, it will likely use more memory than Nvidia equivalents
+LoRA and full-rank tuning are verified working on a 7900 XTX 24GB and MI300X.

+Lacking `xformers`, it will use more memory than Nvidia equivalent hardware.

+### Apple

-- Apple - LoRA and full u-net tuning are tested to work on an M3 Max with 128G memory, taking about **12G** of "Wired" memory and **4G** of system memory for SDXL.
+LoRA and full-rank tuning are tested to work on an M3 Max with 128G memory, taking about **12G** of "Wired" memory and **4G** of system memory for SDXL.
   - You likely need a 24G or greater machine for machine learning with M-series hardware due to the lack of memory-efficient attention.
+  - Subscribing to Pytorch issues for MPS is probably a good idea, as random bugs will make training stop working.

 ### Flux.1 [dev, schnell]